UNLV-Libraries/ArchivesSpace-authority-project/unlv_spawn/README.md

 4. Open each link to your accessions individually
 5. Varify the information spawn is correct
 6. Save the record
+7. An option to change settings will appear under cog->plug-ins->Spawn Settings and in the Spawn Records page as a button

 ### Spawn changes